 - Defining and configuring how content and functionality will harmoniously work together.

-- Ensuring the flow of pages (journeys) seamlessly hang together to deliver continuity.
+- Ensuring the flow of pages seamlessly hang together to deliver experience continuity (consumer journeys).

-This is why Greg Randall works closely with all design/creative resource throughout the design process.
+This is why Comma Consulting works closely with all design/creative resource throughout the design process.

-Once the designs are approved, they are sent to the development teams to connect the visual representation of the experience design plan to the eCommerce technology.
+Once the designs are approved, they are sent to the development teams to connect the visual representation of the experience design plan to the eCommerce technology (and relevant business systems).

 Comma Consulting oversees the conduct of the development teams to ensure the development of all designs are conducted to a high standard and in line with the plan.

-Comma Consulting leads the content creation plan which begins to gain momentum once the designs are approved.
-Content creation is dependent on the available resource and is different with every client.
+Comma Consulting works closely with the retailer and resource in this content creation process which begins to gain momentum once the designs are approved.

 Consumer Interviews and Faking Intent: